 To best prevent statistical failure, Grinceri recommends continuing this program beyond the three-week mark.
 “Push yourself a little harder as you progress,” he advises.
 “Use different levels of the moves, increase the resistance, cut down on rest time, do more reps, change out equipment or combine the exercises into one giant circuit to boost intensity.
 And don’t get discouraged if you aren’t up for the extra challenge on a particular day.
 Sleep, stress, atmosphere, food and hydration all play a role in how you feel each day.
 But show up — be consistent and the results will follow.”

-3 Weeks to Rock Your Resolution
+3 Weeks to Get Moving

 Each week of this program consists of two workouts — Workout A and Workout B — each of which you’ll do twice per week.
 Within each workout are two circuits, each of which you’ll repeat four times.
 Perform the moves in each circuit back-to-back with little to no rest in between, and only rest 60 to 90 seconds between rounds.

 As programmed, you’ll begin with the Foundation movements in Week 1, but you can start at any level you choose.
 Regardless of your level, begin with light to moderate weight until you’ve mastered the exercise form.
 After that, choose weights that are heavy enough so the last two or three reps of each set are tough.

 |1||Workout A + 20 minutes Steady-State Cardio||Workout B||Off||Workout A||Workout B||Off||30 Minutes Steady-State Cardio|

 |2||Workout A||Workout B + 20 Minutes HIIT Cardio||35 Minutes Steady-State Cardio||Workout A||Workout B||35 Minutes Steady-State Cardio||Off|